po1sigala/live/01-Class-Content/09-NodeJS/01-Activities/28-Stu_Mini-project/README.md

 * Your application should prompt the user for information like their name, location, bio, LinkedIn URL, and GitHub URL.
 Feel free to add any additional prompts you think of.

-* Using the data collected from the prompts, an HTML document should be constructed containing this information and written to the file system.
+* An HTML document containing the information collected from the prompts should be constructed and written to the file system.
 Be sure to add some CSS styling to the document.

 * You’ll need the following tools and technologies to accomplish this: